dotnet/AspNetCore.Docs/aspnetcore/security/authentication/index.md

 By [Mike Rousos](https://github.com/mjrousos)

 Authentication is the process of determining a user's identity.
-[Authorization](xref:security/authorization/introduction) is the process of determining whether a user has access to certain resources.
+[Authorization](xref:security/authorization/introduction) is the process of determining whether a user has access to a resource.
 In ASP.NET Core, authentication is handled by authentication [middleware](xref:fundamentals/middleware/index).
 The authentication middleware uses registered authentication handlers to complete authentication-related actions.
 Examples of authentication-related actions include:

 * Authenticating a user.
 * Responding when an unauthenticated user tries to access a restricted resource.